SAEM/ACMT Michael P. Spadafora Toxicology Scholarship

 Please note that the ACMT offers a separate scholarship program that also provides support for attending the course.
 An awardee cannot receive both, but can apply for either or both awards separately.
 Contact ACMT for further information about that program at: email@example.com.

-Verification of employment and letter of support from the applicant's program director.
-The letter should include a statement attesting that the applicant will attend the conference.
+- Verification of employment and letter of support from the applicant's program director.